 Community Development (CED)

 CED 709.
-Community Development Orientation.
-2 Credits.
+Foundations in Community Development.
+3 Credits.

-Introduces students in the on-line Master¿s degree program in community development to the on-line classroom environment, and to the science, practice, and profession of community development.
+Introduces students in the on-line Master's degree program in community development to the on-line classroom environment, and to the science, practice, and profession of community development.

 CED 711.
 Principles and Strategies of Community Change.
 3 Credits.